HackerBschor/df-music-scores-restoration/README.md

 [Tanh](https://pytorch.org/docs/stable/generated/torch.nn.Tanh.html)).

-We trained the model in the [Training Pipeline](dl/training_full.ipynb) notebook using 36802 sheets (13.3 GB) with 4 augmentations each (147208 sheets and 71.1 GB) on 5 epochs.
+We trained the model in the [Training Pipeline](dl/training_full.ipynb) notebook using 36802 sheets (13.3 GB) with 5 augmentations each (184010 sheets and 80.9 GB) on 6 epochs.

-The following images shows the training- & validation-losses during training in order to ensure there is no overfitting.
+The following images shows the training- & validation-losses during training in order to ensure there is no overfitting (The first epoch is not included due to a crash).
 ![TrainValMSEe.png](assets/TrainValMSEs.png)

-To create the predictions from an input image, we included a [Prediction Pipeline](dl/prediction.ipynb).

 ## Loss Function and Baseline